sairamtvv/TFT_fusion/README.md

    if for whole day: fill the whole day with the previous day -- give least weightage For 10 days, take the mean of the whole month for that particular time.

-hour_limit:
+df ->resample 30s freq ->set night as 0 ->find nulls day-wise ->Sum the similar columns ->consider intraday & interday separately

+Intraday
+1. Make list of days for intraday
+2. Consider the thres of 3 hr.
+   Two sets: A) day with < 3hr & B) day with > 3hr.
+3. For A) fill with ffill
+   For B) resample the data to hourly basis and then ffill---**** Interday
+1. resample the data to hourly basis
+2. fill with average from the month

+1. if possible with same start and end date -- for all the sites
+2. why greater than 2880
+3. after cutting at night , is the max count of nulls less than 1440
+4. convert 30s to hr basis data and then look for NAN in more than 1 day
+5. Set the fre
 -----------------------------------------------------------------
 12/3 0.25 filled
 -----

-convert 30s to hr basis data and then look for NAN in more than 1 day how ffill work limit=120
+how ffill work limit=120